Click here to view the Bedford Customer Journey Flowchart (November 2015 – draft)

 1.1 Adult Safeguarding

 Everyone has a right to live a life free of the fear of abuse or intimidation.
 Adult Services has a legal responsibility to help prevent adults experience, or be at risk of, abuse or neglect.
-The service must investigate abuse when it takes place and protect adults who experience abuse (see Adult Safeguarding and Bedford Multi-Agency Adult Safeguarding Policy Practice and Procedures).
+The service must investigate abuse when it takes place and protect adults who experience abuse (see Adult Safeguarding and Bedford, Central Bedfordshire and Luton Safeguarding Adults Policy and Procedures).